-Low urine output is a symptom that people who are sick and have lost too many liquids commonly experience.
-It also occurs in people who have an obstruction in their urinary tract.
-However, the body may produce less urine for several different reasons, which will require different treatments.
+Low urine output may be due to dehydration or an obstruction in the urinary tract.
+The body may also produce less urine for several different reasons, which will require different treatments.

 Oliguria is the medical term for low urine output.
 The book Common Surgical Diseases defines oliguria as a urine output of less than 13.5 fluid ounces (400 ml) of urine each day.
 Low urine output may be a sign of an underlying health issue in the body.